Causal inference methods for combining randomized trials and observational studies: a review: When observational data have no treatment and outcome information

-The optimization problem in Definition~\ref{def:cbss0} corresponds to the negative entropy of the calibration weights; thus, minimizing this criterion ensures that the empirical distribution of calibration weights is not too far away from the uniform distribution.
+\modif{where $\hat \omega_{n,m}(.)$ is the estimated $\omega(.)$ using the RCT and observational data.} \end{definition} The optimization problem in Definition~\ref{def:cbss0} corresponds to the negative entropy of the calibration weights; thus, minimizing this criterion ensures that the empirical distribution of calibration weights is not too far away from the uniform distribution.
 This aims at minimizing the variability due to heterogeneous weights.
 This optimization problem can be solved using convex optimization with Lagrange multipliers.
 For an intuitive understanding of the calibration weighting framework, consider $\bg(X) = X$.
 In such a setting, the balancing constraint is forcing the means of the observational data and of the RCT to be equal after reweighting.
 More complex constraints can enforce balance on higher-order moments.
-The calibration algorithm is inherently imposing a log-linear model on the sampling propensity score and solving the corresponding parameters by a set of estimating equations induced by covariate balance.
-The CW estimator $\hat \tau_{\text{ CW},n,m}$ is doubly robust in that it is a consistent estimator for $\tau$ if the selection score of RCT participation follows a log-linear model, i.e., $\pi_{ S}(X)=\exp\{\bEta_{0}^{\top}\bg(X)\}$ for some $\bEta_{0}$, or if the CATE is linear in $\bg(X)$, i.e., $\tau(X)=\boldsymbol{\gamma}_{0}^{\top}\bg(X)$, though not necessarily both.
+The calibration algorithm is inherently imposing a log-linear model on the sampling propensity score and solving the corresponding parameters by a set of estimating equations induced by covariate balance. \modiff{Other objective functions of the weights correspond to different models for the sampling propensity score \citep{chu2022targeted}. \cite{wu2021transfer} propose a cross-validation procedure to select the calibration weights that target at the smallest mean squared error of the resulting estimator.} The CW estimator $\hat \tau_{\text{ CW},n,m}$ is doubly robust in that it is a consistent estimator for $\tau$ if the selection score of RCT participation follows a log-linear model, i.e., $\pi_{ S}(X)=\exp\{\bEta_{0}^{\top}\bg(X)\}$ for some $\bEta_{0}$, or if the CATE is linear in $\bg(X)$, i.e., $\tau(X)=\boldsymbol{\gamma}_{0}^{\top}\bg(X)$, though not necessarily both.
 The authors suggest a bootstrap approach to estimate its variance.